 What we think of as being gray fur is usually described as being blue, and it is a highly sought after and popular coat color.
 Caught in certain lights, the coat will have a blue sheen to it, hence the name.

 Silver is the most popular of tabby colors, and when combined with the long and luscious locks present in the Turkish Angora, they make for a strikingly-colored cat.
 You can usually tell that a silver tabby is a Turkish Angora by the breed’s unique head shape.
 They have a reverse triangle head shape with slicked back ears.

 Tortoiseshell cats, also known as torties, are often described as being the divas of the cat world.
 Torties are also known for having lots of energy, and this is a characteristic of the Turkish Angora cat that you will have to become accustomed to as well.

 The calico coloring is usually thought to be a coat that consists of a combination of brown, black, and white, with white being the dominant color.
 However, calico can refer to any three colors.

 9. Dilute Calico

 If your calico cat has pastel or lighter colored markings, he may be a dilute calico.
-The lightening of his colors means that his coat is made up of gray, solver, and gold markings.
-Again, though, your dilute calico Turkish Angora could have any of a range of difficult colors in his coat.
+The lightening of his colors means that his coat is made up of gray, silver, and gold markings.
+Again, though, your dilute calico Turkish Angora could have any of a range of dilute colors in his coat.